 Profile: Up to 24 percent THC.
 Hybrid.

 Suggested Consumption: Useful for immediate relief of chronic symptoms, including pain and inflammation.
 It has high levels of THC, and minimal levels of CBD, making it best suited for after-work recovery or nighttime relief.
 It may also help with depression, anxiety, and other mental health issues associated with fibromyalgia.

 Profile: 7-15 percent THC and 10 percent CBD.
 Sativa-dominant hybrid.

 Suggested Use: A great day time selection, with a gentle mixture of THC to CBD.
 Said to treat symptoms of pain, inflammation, headaches, and fatigue.
 It seems to target muscle and joint paint effectively.

 Profile: 1:1 CBD to THC.
 Hybrid.

-Suggested Use: As Cannatonic is very rich in CBD, it will combat anxiety, depression, and neuropathic pain.
+Suggested Consumption: As Cannatonic is very rich in CBD, it will combat anxiety, depression, and neuropathic pain.
 For those looking for reliable day time medicinal benefit, Cannatonic has an equal ratio of THC to CBD.
 This ratio makes it good for symptom relief, while maintaining productivity.
 It’s associated with feelings of happiness, energy, and mood improvement.

 Profile: 20 percent THC and 5 percent CBD.
 70 percent Indica.

-Suggested Use: This is another great option for those who need pain relief, with a milder intoxicating effect.
+Suggested Consumption: This is another great option for those who need pain relief, with a milder intoxicating effect.
 Critical mass is a potent indica, but one with around five percent CBD.
 This higher CBD ratio helps reduce the “high”, without compromising on relief.

 Profile: 17 to 24 percent THC.
 Indica-dominant hybrid.